Gramkraxor/Tempest/README.md

-# Tempest One
+# Tempest 1

-Great World Texts project, revamped.
+The game that should have been.
+Coming soon.